 The Netatmo camera shows no detail at 8 metres distance

 The CCTV42 camera allows clear identification at 8 metres distance

-Installation of the Netatmo camera is quite exciting.
-There is a genuine chance of killing yourself because it uses mains 240 volt power rather than the usual 12 volts found in CCTV.
+The installation of the Netatmo camera is quite exciting.
+There is a genuine chance of killing yourself because it uses mains 240-volt power rather than the usual 12 volts found in CCTV.
 We actually had to pay attention to what we were doing for a change.
 Running mains wiring around your home is probably a job best left to professionals and in some places it might be a legal requirement to do so.
 Check carefully before starting any work.

-There was no time stamp on the Netatmo footage and that will present a problem if you need to use footage as evidence.
-In the UK it will normally be a requirement to have time stamped footage so we see it as one of the basic CCTV requirements.
+There was no time stamp on the Netatmo footage and that will present a problem if you need to use the footage as evidence.
+In the UK it will normally be a requirement to have time-stamped footage so we see it as one of the basic CCTV requirements.

 As a credible CCTV solution, we think Netatmo has too many shortcomings particularly if detail capture over 3m is required.
 There were some gimmicky features like being alerted to a person, a car or an animal as they walked past but if you can't identify who they are there seems little point.
 We would rather be able to clearly identify someone and then take a snapshot.

 A final gripe was the use of high-quality digital photographs passing themselves off as camera footage on the promotional material.
 It is very misleading.

 Feel free to give us a call or email to discuss your particular needs.
 Our advice is free and we can email over a suggestion for the best equipment and camera locations.